brujoand/sbp/src/hooks/README.md

    ${HOME}/.config/sbp/hooks/${your_hooks_name}.bash
 ```

+You'll also want to add your hooks in the ´SBP_HOOKS´ variable, in the settings.

 Your script will be sourced and executed with the following env variables:
 ```
   - COMMAND_EXIT_CODE, the exit code of the privous shell command